 Every year during June, organisations supporting people with aphasia work together to raise awareness.
 Around a third of people who have a stroke will experience aphasia.
 Greater awareness can mean easier communication and a better quality of life for a person with aphasia.

-The Falmouth Action Stroke Club is run in partnership with dedicated volunteers and stroke survivors that are encouraged to take an active post in helping to run the club.
+The Falmouth Action Stroke Club is run in partnership with dedicated volunteers and stroke survivors.
+Stroke survivors are encouraged to take an active post in helping to run the club.